Gizmotronn/starsailors/README.md

 ## ACORD Members Stuff
 __My Website__
 I'm currently using the "James Hamann" Jekyll (static site generator) theme for my website.
 I'm thinking about changing to the clean blog theme (https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll) or to a wordpress.org theme.
 Currently the James Hamann Portfolio theme works fine, it's just the blog has a sort of outdated look.
 Maybe I could change it up, or just use medium.

+Trying to fix error on line 155 of some random page